kelwilson/kelwilson-portfolio/README.md

 ## Getting Started

-**my first portfolio-project, use figma templates to create a personal portfolio, using html/ css and flex for styling**
+**my first portfolio-project, use figma templates to create a personal portfolio, using html/ css, flex and grid for styling**

 ### To Access my project locally you can follow these steps